 Skeptics like to point out what is happening in limited portions of the world as if the same thing was happening all over the world.
 It helps to see the big picture though.

 The fact that it gets cold in certain regions of the world is supposed to prove that there is no warming throughout the rest of the world.
-However, the temperature map below put out by the Goddard Institute of Space Studies (GISS), shows it was as warm, warmer or much hotter than the previous average (1951-1980) throughout 97% of the world during February of 2015.
-Less than 3% of the earth was colder than its previous average for the same time period.
-A substantial amount of the colder weather in that month occurred throughout limited portions of the United States and Canada while it was 7.2-15.48 Fahrenheit (4 to 8.6 degrees Celsius) higher in Alaska, Siberia, and northern China.
+However, the temperature map below for February of 2019, shows it was as warm, warmer or much warmer than previous temperatures (1951-1980) throughout 96% of the world.
+About 4% of the earth was colder than previous temperatures for the same time period.
+Most of the colder weather in that month occurred throughout most of the United States and Canada.
+It was up to 11.8 degrees Celsius (21.24 degrees Fahrenheit) higher in most of Alaska, Siberia, and Russia.

 Since the phrase “Global Warming” refers to the whole globe and not just one portion of it alone, it would not be inaccurate to describe those months as warmer worldwide except in a few small areas.

-The United States cover only 1.8% of the Earth’s surface and Canada 1.9%.
+The map below shows the warmer and cooler regions of the Earth.
+The United States covers only 1.8% of the Earth’s surface and Canada 1.9%.

-Figure 1: GISS temperature anomaly map for February of 2015.
+Figure 1: GISS temperature anomaly map for February 2019.
 Temperature bar is in degrees Celsius.
 One degree Celsius equals 1.8 degrees Fahrenheit.

 The reason for this colder weather in some parts of the world has to do with how global warming affects the jet stream.

-Because of the massive warm-up in the Arctic region, the jet stream has weakened causing it to meander more than previously.
-This brings extreme weather to lower latitudes.
-Cold air goes further south and warm air goes further north.
+Because of the change of temperature in the Arctic region, the jet stream has weakened causing it to meander more than previously and going as far south as Florida.
+The illustration of the jet stream below shows how cold air goes further south and warm air goes further north.